pablojimeno/code-rails/chapter_2_rails_best_practices/introduction.md

+# Version Control

-#As a developer, I want to use version control so that I can save history and collaborate with others
+### As a developer, I want to use version control so that I can save history and collaborate with others

 #### Git & DVCS